JonathanWenger/my_website/content/project/probnum_framework/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Probabilistic Numerics in Python"
+title: "ProbNum: Probabilistic Numerics in Python"
 summary: "Probabilistic Numerics (PN) interprets classic numerical routines as inference procedures by taking a probabilistic viewpoint.
 This allows principled treatment of uncertainty arising from finite computational resources.
 The vision of probabilistic numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation."
 authors: [admin]
 tags: ["probabilistic-numerics", "machine-learning"]